pixselve-school/SR-projet/README.md

 # Improvement 1

-- [ ] Send to the client only the relevant informations
 - [x] Player grow in length when collecting dots
 - [x] Add a dash while pressing space bar
 - [x] Dash consume poing (and length)